CosmoStat/Tutorials/presentation_tips.md

 - Very little feedback
 - More difficult to adapt to your audience
 - More difficult to manage attention
-- More difficult to play with voice intensity
 - Need to talk more slowly (delays, overlap, can be hard to hear)
 - If you just talk, you end up talking to yourself (which spoils the whole essence of giving a talk!)
 - Slides format is different (small screen, low resolution, delay, no pointer)